Purdue-CS193/homework-0-AidenRicketts/index.md

-# Aiden's First CS193 Homework
+# Aiden Ricketts First CS193 Homework
 - The TA's
 - The people in the class
 - The time of day